HenriqueStelzer/guitar-distortion-fuzz-pedal/README.md

-#Fuzzzzzzz - A guitar pedal
+# Fuzzzzzzz - A guitar pedal
-##This is my interpretation and approach on the classic fuzz face circuit.
+### My take on the classic fuzz face circuit